EmergentOrder/onnx-scala/README.md

 // res1: Int = 549
 ```

-Referring to the [ImageNet 1000 class labels](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a), we see that the predicted class is "envelope":
+Referring to the [ImageNet 1000 class labels](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a), we see that the predicted class is "envelope".

 ## Project Overview